-Based on the foregoing, defendant's Motion for Continuance filed on May 11, 2009 (Doc.
-No. 67), is GRANTED.
-This case is removed from the joint criminal jury trial docket which commences June 8, 2009, and is set for trial on the joint criminal jury trial docket which commences November 2, 2009.
+Based on the foregoing and defendant's oral motion to join in the co-defendants' motion to continue the trial, this case is removed from the joint criminal jury trial docket which commences June 8, 2009, and is set for trial on the joint criminal jury trial docket which commences November 2, 2009.
 Pursuant to 18 U.S.C. § 3161(h), the time between the date of this Order and November 2, 2009, shall be excluded in computing the time within which this trial must commence.